Jaweria-B/codsoft/task-5/contact-book/README.md

 The Contact Book app is a simple yet powerful tool to manage your contacts effectively.
 It provides a user-friendly interface to perform various operations such as adding, viewing, searching, updating, and deleting contacts.
 With this app, you can keep your contacts organized and accessible at your fingertips!

+## 🚀 Live Demo

+You can access the live demo of the app [here](https://contact-book-jb.streamlit.app/). 🌟

 ## 🚀 Features

 ### Add Contact